 The Green Sleep Project

-Turning plastic bags into sleeping mats for homeless and educating youth on climate change (focused on pollution) through hands-on learning.
+Giving plastic bags a new life by turning them into sleeping mats for the homeless and educating youth on pollution and climate change.

 Eligibility: Date of Birth

 Danbury, CT 06811

 Website or social media url(s) (optional):

 01/17/19 (First steps taken after idea)

 Project Stage: Select the description below that best applies to your approach.

 1. The Problem: What problem are you helping to solve?